-Mailing Address Status Validation - For the cards that are eligible for replacement until step 4, the Mailing address status will be validated.
+Mailing Address Status Validation ( for all applicable countries) - For the cards that are eligible for replacement until step 4, the Mailing address status will be validated.
 The Statement flag fetched from CCMS should be either 0 0r 1 then it is approved else Reject.
 Refer eDMI mapping below